nardaxxx/hf-signal-01/README.md

 # HF SIGNAL 01

 HF_SIGNAL_01 is a civilian surrender-recognition protocol for autonomous and semi-autonomous systems.
-It defines a dual-channel, machine-readable marker representing non-combatant / surrender status: a pulsating white light at 7 Hz (optical recognition) combined with a continuous FM tone at 144.0 MHz (radio recognition).
+Its electronic modality defines a dual-channel, machine-readable marker: a pulsating white light at 7 Hz (optical recognition) combined with a continuous FM tone at 144.0 MHz (radio recognition).
 Both channels are required for valid recognition.
+A passive visual modality, requiring no equipment, is defined in the Architecture Note (doi.org/10.5281/zenodo.21809826).
+The two modalities are alternatives; the two channels within the electronic modality are conjunctive.

 The signal is emitted by the protected person to be recognized by the system.
-It is a signal of recognition, not a targeting instrument: its purpose is to be read so that an engaging system can abstain, in line with the obligation to recognize persons hors de combat under Additional Protocol I, Article 41.
+It is a signal of recognition, not a targeting instrument: its purpose is to be read so that an engaging system can abstain, in line with the customary prohibition on attacking persons recognized as hors de combat, stated in treaty terms for States party to Additional Protocol I in Article 41.

-Ignoring this protocol may result in human rights violations, misclassification, or AI-driven lethal error.
+The signal supplements the ordinary manifestations of surrender; it never becomes a condition of protection, and its absence permits no adverse inference.

 **Issued by:** Human Flag Association
 **Website:** humanflag.org